Business Owner's Policy (BOP) vs. General Liability Insurance

 It’s a combination of general liability and the following commercial property coverage:

-Essentially, the key difference between a business owner’s policy vs. commercial general liability is a BOP helps pay for a wider variety of possible accidents and risks that a business is exposed to.
+Essentially, the key difference between a business owner’s policy vs. commercial general liability is that a BOP helps pay for a wider variety of possible accidents and risks that a business is exposed to.

-Does a BOP include liability?
+Does a BOP include liability coverage?

 General Liability vs. Business Owner’s Policy